Supporting Inclusive, Individualized Education for Special Needs.

 Special Education Team Leader Institute

-The Special Education Team Leader Institute (SETLI), in partnership with and funded by the MA Department of Elementary and Secondary Education (ESE)’s Office of Special Education Policy and Planning, is designed to equip special educational team leaders with tools to foster family and community engagement and improve student outcomes by facilitating team meetings that are collaborative and compliant with regulations and best practices in the field.
+The Special Education Team Leader Institute (SETLI), in partnership with and funded by the MA Department of Elementary and Secondary Education (DESE)’s Office of Special Education Policy and Planning, is designed to equip special educational team leaders with tools to foster family and community engagement and improve student outcomes by facilitating team meetings that are collaborative and compliant with regulations and best practices in the field.

 Equitable and Inclusive Practice

-The statewide Inclusion and Equity Network program delivered to principals a comprehensive dissemination of ESE user-friendly resources to help District leaders with inclusive practices to improve outcomes for students with disabilities, English language learners, students affected by poverty and minority students.
+The statewide Inclusion and Equity Network program delivered to principals a comprehensive dissemination of DESE user-friendly resources to help District leaders with inclusive practices to improve outcomes for students with disabilities, English language learners, students affected by poverty and minority students.
 CES consultants continue to provide consultative and technical assistance to schools and districts where they have a need.

 Customized Professional Development